mlopezm/Supervised-contrastive-learning-over-prototype-label-embeddings/README.md

 2. ADFA_Load 1.0.ipynb : Code to perform the data processing of the UNSW-NB15 dataset
 3. IDS_NSL-KDD v2.0-5labels-information fusion.ipynb: Code for the most representative models proposed in the paper, applied to the NSL-KDD dataset
 4. IDS_UNSW-NB15 v2.0-10labels-information fusion.ipynb: Code for the most representative models proposed in the paper, applied to the UNSW-NB15 dataset
+5. Lib.py: Code file with some auxiliary functions for data processing

 The different models presented in each code file are: